rsjahnke/Databases-and-Data-Mining-Project/README.md

  Ultimately, when we ran our data in Weka, we found that the highest indicator of homicide rate was population.
 This makes sense: as population rises, you’d expect homicide to rise proportionally.

  However, since this model did not answer our central curiosity as to whether there was a link between internet use and homicide rates, we also ran our data in R, another statistical tool.
 R presented us with a model showing higher internet use as linked with lower homicide rates.
 Our theory of high internet use indicating a more educated, civilized culture with less homicide held.
 However, the p-value of this model was quite high, indicating that this seemingly potential link - and theory - is insignificant.

+ A high level view of our process - we downloaded three tables from the UN’s online databases, which we then cleaned for only the values we needed using our own Python code.
+We uploaded the cleaned data into SQLite, creating a SQLite database we could access through Python.
+We then wrote Python code to denormalize our data into one relational table, and finally, we performed numeric estimation and classification learning to mine for patterns in our data.

+ Check out our code and full report, which includes in-depth explanation of our process and results, confusion matrices, decision trees and data visualizations.